Newsletter

-Great design outcomes start with strong teams.
-I bring a collaborative, supportive leadership style grounded in empathy, strategy, and experimentation.
-My focus is on helping people thrive – not micromanaging them.
-I believe in clarity over chaos, autonomy over approval gates, and practical process over perfection theatre.
+Great design outcomes start with strong teams and clear thinking.
+I bring a collaborative, direct leadership style grounded in empathy, strategy, and a healthy impatience for process that exists for its own sake.
+I believe in clarity over chaos, autonomy over approval gates, and practical action over perfection theatre.

-Throughout my career, I've learned that great design leadership isn't just about craft – it's about influence, vision, and storytelling.
-Whether founding a UX agency, driving self-service transformation at Origin, or reshaping design at Telstra, my approach has always been rooted in:
+Throughout my career I've learned that great design leadership isn't just about craft — it's about influence, vision, and the ability to tell a story that moves people.
+Whether founding a UX agency, driving self-service transformation at Origin, or reshaping design capability at Telstra, my approach has always centred on the same things: aligning teams around a shared vision, using storytelling to shift mindsets, driving genuine collaboration across product, design and engineering, and building environments where designers can do their best work.

 Born just outside Oxford in the summer of 1975, I grew up in a creative household – my dad was an architect and my mother a teacher.
 Art, design and music shaped my early years.
 At school, I gravitated towards Art and CDT (Craft, Design and Technology), drawn to technical drawing and the tactile process of making things from wood, metal and plastics.
 Outside the classroom, I spent most of my free time playing drums in bands.
 But it was a visit with my dad to the Central Saint Martins grad fair that really solidified my interest in design.
 Seeing the 3D renderings and models created by students sparked something in me – I was fascinated by the ability to communicate and bring ideas to life through design, particularly the way these renderings could help you imagine products that didn't yet exist.